alex-garcia12/CrossyRoad/README.md

 -This project was very difficult to upload for me to upload so many files and folders are in .zip format.
 For the project to run properly, follow this format:

-  -All files should be in the CrossyRoad folder
+  -All files should be in the CrossyRoad folder.
+The folders within each .zip file should be extracted and placed within the folder the   .zip was found in.

   -The first things to look for when opening the CrossyRoad folder is Config, Content, Intermediate, Saved, and CrossyRoad.uproject.
 In    GitHub, Config, Content, and Intermediate are all found in one .zip.
-The Saved folder had to be split into 2 other .zip folders.
+The Saved folder had to be split into 3 other .zip folders.

+  -Inside the Saved folder should be 3 .zip folders: Autosaves, Backup, Config-Logs, and AutoScreenshot.png.

+  -Summary:
+    - CrossyRoad folder should have: Config, Content, Intermediate, Saved, and CrossyRoad.uproject

+    - Saved folder should have: Autosaves, Backup, Config, Logs, and AutoScreenshot.png

 ===============================================================================